bhowmikrishav/video_system_docs/docs/vpd/index.md

 ## Basic conversion
 The thing that trips up most people when it comes to converting audio and video is selecting the correct formats and containers.
 Luckily, FFmpeg is pretty clever with its default settings.
-Usually it automatically selects the correct codecs and container without any complex configuration.<br />
+Usually, it automatically selects the correct codecs and container without any complex configuration.<br />

 For example, say you have an MP3 file and want it converted into an OGG file:<br />